Venafi/ecosystem-docs/docs/Developers/Design-Patterns/For-Ingress/0-intro-ingress.md

 ## What is it?

 An Ingress is a Kubernetes resource which represents lines of communication from **outside** a cluster (which could mean the internet) to workloads running **inside** this cluster.
-Ingress resources bring network intelligence to load balancers in the form of rules-based routing.
+Ingress resources bring network intelligence to multi-purpose [proxy servers](https://en.wikipedia.org/wiki/Proxy_server) in the form of rules-based routing.
 Without the ability to span this divide Kubernetes would be isolated from the outside world and limited to running non-interactive workloads such as batch jobs.

 Ingress resources are native to Kubernetes but Ingress Controllers are not.